-After that, he went off to Wilkes Community Community College, studying industrial mechanics.
+After that, he went off to Wilkes Community College, to study industrial mechanics.
 This was paid for through the GI Bill.
 He was hired by the Limburg Machine Shop before he graduated.
 He operated two machines, each worth half a million dollars.
 He worked there for 17 years until he retired.
 He then went on to enjoy his retirement, fishing and doing home improvement projects.
 His projects were so successful, they accidently turned into a business.
 When not working, he spends his time fishing during the winter months, to cut down on the competition.
 He fishes catch-and-release, with his biggest catch to date being a 1 1/2 lb. largemouth bass.
 He will fish anywhere, freshwater and saltwater, creek, pond or lake, or out on the deep sea.

 He joined the Pleasant Hill Baptist Church in September 1991, and was baptized as a Christian.
 His brother was of great help in finding the right church to join.
 This was the third greatest thing in his life, after his wife and children.
 His time in the army brought him to God.
 "He brought me through the storm."